smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

     WAITDYNVAR command via the Dynamic Variable named WAITDYNVAR.
     a.
-Note that each of these rules must include a second, separate Rule record that will perform a test of the dynamic variable named WAITDYNVAR to be sure it equals \'PASS\'.
-Use the continuation field value of \'AND\' to link this test to each of the following Rules records.
+Note that each of these rules must include a second, separate Rule record that will perform a test of the dynamic variable named WAITDYNVAR to be sure it equals 'PASS'.
+Use the continuation field value of 'AND' to link this test to each of the following Rules records.
     b.
-The first Rule compares the {JOBSTS1} token value to \'JOBPASS\' and if so, it executes the command that sets the Operator Replay Branch-to Label token value to the Script Step label where logic continues if the submitted job completed normally:
+The first Rule compares the {JOBSTS1} token value to 'JOBPASS' and if so, it executes the command that sets the Operator Replay Branch-to Label token value to the Script Step label where logic continues if the submitted job completed normally:
     c.
-The second Rule compares the {JOBSTS1} token value to
-        \'JOBFAIL\' and if so, it executes the command that sets the Operator Replay Branch-to Label token value to the Script Step label where logic continues if the submitted job failed.
+The second Rule compares the {JOBSTS1} token value to 'JOBFAIL' and if so, it executes the command that sets the Operator Replay Branch-to Label token value to the Script Step label where logic continues if the submitted job failed.

-11. Good \"programming practice\" suggests that one extra pair of Captured Data Response Rules is recommended to produce a controlled outcome in case the Dynamic Variable {JOBSTS1} does not contain either of the expected values.
-Use the Captured Data Response Rule Continue field value of \'AND\' to combine these two rules in order to perform the following tests:
+11. Good "programming practice" suggests that one extra pair of Captured Data Response Rules is recommended to produce a controlled outcome in case the Dynamic Variable {JOBSTS1} does not contain either of the expected values.
+Use the Captured Data Response Rule Continue field value of 'AND' to combine these two rules in order to perform the following tests:

-    IF {JOBSTS1} NE \'JOBPASS\'
+    IF {JOBSTS1} NE 'JOBPASS'

-    AND {JOBSTS1} NE \'JOBFAIL\'
+    AND {JOBSTS1} NE 'JOBFAIL'

     If these two conditions are met, then one of the two Rules records must contain the following Response command in order to force the